wulandaridewi69/landingPage-ad_smartPrivate/README.md

 - HTML5
 - CSS3

+##Technologies Used
+- Replace content in Home.html, About.html, Feedback.html, Help_center.html, Program.html, Services.html, Teacher.html, and Testimonials.html.
+- You can find the images in the Assets folder.
+- Update styles in home.css, about.css, feedback.css, help_center.css, program.css, services.css, teacher.css, and testimonials.css.

 ##Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to changes.
+'Pull requests are welcome.
+For major changes, please open an issue first to discuss what you'd like to changes.'

 ##License
-This project is licensed under the MIT license.
+'This project is licensed under the MIT license.'